Previous dayApril 13, 2026Next day

 18.2 km---✓ ReviewedUSGS →

-On April 13, 2026 at 19:16 UTC, a magnitude 2.3 earthquake struck 34 km NNE of Chenega, Alaska.
-The hypocenter lay at 18.2 km, placing this in the shallow crustal category.
+On April 13, 2026, worldwide seismic activity registered a magnitude 2.3 earthquake 34 km NNE of Chenega, Alaska at 19:16 UTC.
+This was a shallow crustal earthquake, focused at 18.2 km depth.
 Coordinates: 60.352°, -147.763°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-13